Do you like building puzzles but don’t have space where you can build them? A puzzle mat is the perfect solution!

 It’s that simple, the puzzle mat was done.

 Don’t have felt on hand like I did?
-Then making a puzzle mat is even simpler.
+Then making a puzzle mat is even easier.
 Simply buy a yard of felt at a fabric store and you’re good to go!

 You may have to do some hunting to find a cardboard tube to wrap the puzzle and puzzle mat around.